Documentation

 Add the Cover

-If the front cover is cropped to the book’s trim size, add the file to your PDF.
+If the front cover is cropped to the book’s trim size, add the file to the PDF.

-• Click on the Page Thumbnails menu in the panel on the far left of your PDF.
-(If you do not see the menu, click on the gray bar with a right pointing arrow.
+• Click on the Page Thumbnails menu in the panel on the far left of the PDF.
+(If the menu is not visible, click on the gray bar with a right pointing arrow.
 If the menu is not in this panel, right click and choose Page Thumbnails.)

-• Right click on the first page in your book and select Insert Pages > From File.
+• Right click on the first page in the book and select Insert Pages > From File.

-• Navigate to your cover’s location and select OK.
+• Navigate to the cover’s location and select OK.

 • Choose Before in the drop-down menu and First under Page and click OK.

-• Right click on the cover page in your Page Thumbnails menu and select Page Labels.
+• Right click on the cover page in the Page Thumbnails menu and select Page Labels.

-• If there are any pages before the roman numeral front matter pages, right click on the first page after the cover in your Page Thumbnails menu and select Page Labels.
+• If there are any other pages before the roman numeral front matter pages, right click on the first page after the cover in the Page Thumbnails menu and select Page Labels.

 • Under Begin new section, add “A, B, C, …” and click OK.